Brentford Developments in the Pipeline

 Following consultation with officers at LB Hounslow, the Greater London Authority, and Historic England, a set of revised documents was submitted in February 2021.
 Changes include the reduction of the number of flat from 258 to 234; a reduction in the size of the hotel from 219 to 197 rooms; and a reduction the height of the four blocks be between 0.65 metres and 11.65 metres.

 At their meeting on 2 December 2021, the Planning Committee resolved to approve the planning application.
-A decision on a related application for a large illuminated advertisement was deferred.
+A decision on a related application for a large illuminated advertisement was deferred and a decision is awaited.

 Old Police Station , Half Acre and Watermans and Max Factor ("Albany Riverside")